RinaYasnovskaya/rsschool-cv/cv.md

 * e-mail: rina.yasnovskaya@gmail.com

 ## Summary
 I want to become a *Front-end developer* and improve my skills in this field.
 And i'll do anything for that.
+My strengths are: discipline, responsibility and self-organization.

 ## Skills
 * HTML